kohana/core/guide/kohana/install.md

 3. Upload the contents of this folder to your webserver.
 4. Open `application/bootstrap.php` and make the following changes:
 	- Set the default [timezone](http://php.net/timezones) for your application.
-	- Set the `base_url` in the [Kohana::init] call to reflect the location of the kohana folder on your server.
+	- Set the `base_url` in the [Kohana::init] call to reflect the location of the kohana folder on your server relative to the document root.
 6. Make sure the `application/cache` and `application/logs` directories are writable by the web server.
 7. Test your installation by opening the URL you set as the `base_url` in your favorite browser.